 Effective science communication has the potential to alter stereotypes, create excitement and interest, and ultimately justify public funding for scientific research.

-Eight candidates from all over Germany made it to the final of our FameLab Germany 2021 competition on 22 April and will surely impress both the jury and audience with their engaging presentations.
-The final in Bielefeld will be running via video live stream.
-The audience will not only be able to watch, but can also ask questions in a live chat as well as participating in the voting for the winner of the audience prize.
+Eight candidates from all over Germany made it to the final of our FameLab Germany 2021 competition on 22 April and were able to impress both the jury and audience with their engaging presentations.
+The final in Bielefeld was running via video live stream.
+The audience was not only be able to watch, but could also ask questions in a live chat as well as participating in the voting for the winner of the audience prize.